 PhD in Political Science (Specialization of Global Politics)

-Learning Outcomes and Professional Success
+Degree Outcomes and Professional Success

-The PhD in Political Science is designed to achieve the following learning outcomes:
+The PhD in Political Science offers students:

 a.
 Methodology (475 must be taken in the first fall semester):